Yorgos Manessis

-Yorgos Manessis (26 May 1931 – 27 January 2015), was a Greek pianist and pedagogue, with a short but significant career as soloist.
+Yorgos Manessis (26 May 1931 – 27 January 2015) was a Greek pianist and pedagogue with a short but significant career as a soloist.

 Childhood (1931–1944)

 Manessis was born on 26 May 1931 in Piraeus, Greece.
 Soon afterwards, his mother Ioanna Yapapa (a pianist and pupil of Emil von Sauer who had also studied Emile Dalcroze's method at his school in Switzerland) decided that the newly born should be raised in close contact with nature.
-Thus, the family moved to Manessis’ father estate in Portoheli, in the region of Argolida (Pelopponisos).
-There he had the privilege of enjoying a quite unique upbringing, combining freedom and strict discipline (sleep, diet e.t.c.).
-Body [gymnastics, Dalcroze Eurhythmics (his mother playing at the piano while he dance), boating, horse riding, trekking, swimming] and mind (piano lessons, attending school e.t.c.) were equally «exercised».
+Thus, the family moved to Manessis’ father's estate in Portoheli, in the region of Argolida (Pelopponisos).
+There, he had the privilege of a distinctive upbringing, combining freedom and strict discipline (sleep, diet, etc.).
+Body (gymnastics, Dalcroze Eurhythmics (his mother playing at the piano while he danced), boating, horse riding, trekking, swimming) and mind (piano lessons, attending school, etc.) were equally exercised.
 It was an upbringing that – according to Manessis himself – laid the foundation for his later artistic endeavours.